 Any good plumbing beginner’s guide should suggest a connection with a trusted, licensed plumbing consultant in the area.
 While it is good to have a number handy in case an emergency arises, that connection can also help you prevent problems.

-Home Climates operates throughout central Pennsylvania with a knowledgeable, professional, well-trained team ready to serve your plumbing needs 24 hours a day.
+Home Climates operates throughout central Pennsylvania with a knowledgeable, professional, well-trained team ready to serve your plumbing needs.
 From plumbing emergencies and to everyday plumbing repairs to a partnership for proactive prevention and upgrades, we can help.

 We inspect, test and fix everything from toilets and sinks to the drainage and wells.
 Home Climates can manage fuel conversions, build geothermal systems, perform energy assessments, install tankless hot water heaters and keep your heat and AC systems in top running shape for comfort throughout the seasons.
 Let us know how we can serve you.